gbv/avram-js/README.md

 var count  = inspect.count
 ~~~

+Supports the same options as [analyze].

 ### marcjson

-This utility function can be used to normalize one record from different
-variants of parsed JSON serializations (MARC in JSON, Javascript MARC record
+Normalize a record from different variants of parsed JSON serializations (MARC
-representation, MARC JSON...) into an array of fields such as the following:
+in JSON, Javascript MARC record representation...) into [MARC JSON] format:

 ~~~json
 [